What an MP’s job worth?

-- Taking part in formal discussions with guidance from the organisation’s supervisers and voting accordingly;
+Taking part in formal discussions with guidance from the organisation’s supervisors and voting accordingly;

-- Reporting back on progress to interested parties within the orgainsation in both verbal and written form;
+Reporting back on progress to interested parties within the organisation in both verbal and written form;

 That’s about it.
-There are no specialist skills required, and the decision-making process is both largely constrained.
-Compared to a headteacher job, for example - with it’s mix of pedagogical expertise, financial management know-how and conflict-resolution skills, being an MP is a piece of piss.
+There are no specialist skills required, and the decision-making process is largely constrained.
+Compared to a headteacher job, for example – with it’s mix of pedagogical expertise, financial management know-how and conflict-resolution skills – being an MP is a piece of piss.

 Being an MP is, to my mind, a £50-60,000 a year job, comparable in role and skill requirement with a CEO of a small-to-medium service organisation, and particularly one in the charitable sector in which the reporting and accountability processes can sometimes require specific aptitude and capacity.
 So MPs are currently towards the upper end of the salary scale in terms of what their job demand, whether by pure luck or systematic luck.
 Of course, there are decent prospects for promotion, and becoming a minister brings the financial rewards commensurate with the additional responsibilities and (arguably) specialist knowledge expected.

 So why do MPs think they’re worth more than an, admittedly quick, objective analysis of their job suggests?